By KBB Editors

 Although separated from Rolls-Royce in 1998 as the result of being acquired by the Volkswagen Group, Bentley remains a quintessentially British prestige marque.
 However, its definitive mix of style and substance now comes with a decidedly modern spin, a fact clearly evident in the Continental GT.
 This scintillating 2+2 all-wheel drive (AWD) fastback coupe seamlessly blends stunning lines and elegant luxury with a brilliant powertrain and outstanding dynamics, traits it shares with the new-for-2007 Continental GTC convertible.
 Potential alternatives might include the Aston Martin DB9, BMW M6, Ferrari 612 Scagletti or Mercedes-Benz CL63 AMG, but true believers are apt to find the flash and flair of a Continental GT simply irresistible.

-The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors, but here's a general idea of what buyers are currently paying for used 2007 Bentley Continental models when purchasing from a dealership.
+The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors.
+The prices here reflect what buyers are currently paying for used 2007 Bentley Continental models in typical condition when purchasing from a dealership.
+These prices are updated weekly.

 Despite its formidable mass, the GT’s well-sorted multilink suspension endows the car with surprising poise and confidence at any speed.
 Even while cruising at higher speeds, the cabin remains a suitably serene haven.
 The GT’s powerful and torque-rich W12 has the strength to send it rocketing to 60 mph in less than five seconds and makes freeway passing maneuvers an act to savor.
 Best of all, with its well-weighted, speed-sensitive power steering and full-time all-wheel drive assisted by driver-selectable stability and traction controls, the GT can be hustled through corners with a lot more intensity and a lot less body motion that you’d expect from something this large.
 Those giant anti-lock disc brakes also function with reassuring certainty when called upon to bring things to a halt.